The Framework

 • Capacity to hold multiple factors simultaneously

-• Path forward not visible from any single perspective
+• A path forward not visible from any single perspective

 When This Is Needed